Theresienstadt Ghetto

 Theresienstadt Ghetto was established by the SS during World War II in the fortress town of Terezín, in the Protectorate of Bohemia and Moravia (German-occupied Czechoslovakia).
 Theresienstadt served as a waystation to the extermination camps.
 Its conditions were deliberately engineered to hasten the death of its prisoners, and the ghetto also served a propaganda role.
-Unlike other ghettos, the exploitation of forced labor was not economically significant.
+Unlike other ghettos, the use of slavery was not economically significant.

 The ghetto was established by the transportation of Czech Jews in November 1941.
-The first German and Austrian Jews arrived in June 1942; Dutch and Danish Jews came at the beginning in 1943, and prisoners of a wide variety of nationalities were sent to Theresienstadt in the last months of the war.
+The first German and Austrian Jews arrived in June 1942; Dutch and Danish Jews came in 1943, and prisoners of a wide variety of nationalities were sent to Theresienstadt in the last months of the war.
 About 33,000 people died at Theresienstadt, mostly from malnutrition and disease.
 More than 88,000 people were held there for months or years before being deported to extermination camps and other killing sites; the role of the Jewish Council (Judenrat) in choosing those to be deported has attracted significant controversy.
-Including 4,000 of the deportees who survived, the total number of survivors was around 23,000.
+The total number of survivors was around 23,000, including 4,000 deportees who survived.

 Theresienstadt was known for its relatively rich cultural life, including concerts, lectures, and clandestine education for children.
 The fact that it was governed by a Jewish self-administration as well as the large number of "prominent" Jews imprisoned there facilitated the flourishing of cultural life.
 This spiritual legacy has attracted the attention of scholars and sparked interest in the ghetto.
 In the postwar period, a few of the SS perpetrators and Czech guards were put on trial, but the ghetto was generally forgotten by the Soviet authorities.
 The Terezín Ghetto Museum is visited by 250,000 people each year.